Homemade No-Cook Ice Cream Recipe for the Whole Family

 How to Make It

 First, stir all the ingredients together into a large bowl.
-Then, slowly pour the entire mixture into the ice cream maker canister.
+Then, slowly pour the entire mixture into the ice cream machine canister.
 Close the lid on top tightly.

 Then, place the canister into the ice cream maker.
 Make sure it is firmly settled into the ice cream maker so you can get the crank or electric part on top correctly.